Five for Fighting: Career

-Early musical career (1988–1995)
+Early musical career and John Scott (1988–1995)

 After graduating from UCLA in 1988, Ondrasik became associated with the glam metal scene.
 He befriended Whitesnake bassist Rudy Sarzo and later formed a band with Scott St. Clair Sheets, best known for his work with Pat Benatar, called John Scott.
 Ondrasik later described the band's genre as "pop metal", comparing their sound to Bon Jovi.
 John Scott signed a management deal in the early 1990s, but any hopes of mainstream success were shattered with the rise of grunge.
 "We had some good songs and had some interest and were about to do a big management deal and then this little band called Nirvana came out and the whole hair-metal thing blew up," said Ondrasik.
 Despite this, several John Scott recordings have survived.

 Three John Scott songs co-written by Sheets and Ondrasik appeared on a 1997 arena rock album from Sheets' band, St. Clair, which also featured Sarzo.
 Ondrasik did not perform on the album, but received writing credits for the re-recorded John Scott songs "After the Fire", "Shadow of Myself", and "Turn the Wheel" (a re-written version of "On the Streets Again" by John Scott).
 Sheets and Ondrasik would collaborate again much later, in 2008, when Ondrasik provided vocals for Sheets' song "Fly Me Away".

 After John Scott parted ways, Ondrasik says he then "went back to the piano, where I belonged."

 Ondrasik spent the early 1990s playing singer-songwriter gigs around Los Angeles.
 He signed with an EMI music publisher, Carla Berkowitz, who discovered him in a bar on Melrose and Vine.
 Ondrasik and Berkowitz later married.